Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 save
 ====

 Save contents to a checkpoint.
-Replaces all occurences of ``torch.save(...)`` in your code.
+Replaces all occurrences of ``torch.save(...)`` in your code.
 Lite will take care of handling the saving part correctly, no matter if you are running single device, multi-device or multi-node.

 .. code-block:: python